oshima-sci/api-usage/README.md

 **Error: "Invalid login credentials"**
 - Check your email/password in `.env`
-- Ensure you have a Supabase user account
+- Ensure you have an Oshima user account
-- Verify email is confirmed (check Supabase dashboard)

 **Error: "Invalid or expired token"**
 - Token expired (happens after ~1 hour)